#SkiGreen Directory

 Secondhand, rental and reuse:

 WhoSki.com : That’s us.
-The UK’s dedicated peer-to-peer secondhand marketplace where you can buy and sell pre-loved wintersports clothing.
+The UK’s dedicated peer-to-peer secondhand marketplace where you can buy and sell pre-loved clothing and equipment for your outdoor adventures.
+From ski and snowboard to walking and snorkelling kit, we donate to charity on every sale.

-One Tree at a Time : Eco French organisation that offers rental, repair and re-sale of ski and snowboard clothing.
-They aim to “Change behaviours, build community and protect mountain environments.”
+One Tree at a Time : Eco French organisation that offers rental, repair and re-sale of clothing for ski, snowboard and summer Alpine adventures.
+They aim to: “Change behaviours, build community and protect mountain environments.”

 Cotswold Outdoor : Clothes been worn to bits?
 Cotswold offers a textiles recycling service so you can drop off clothing no longer fit for purpose to be sustainably disposed of.